Keiji Kuroki

 Keiji Kuroki (黒木 啓司, Kuroki Keiji) is a former Japanese dancer and actor.
 He was a member of Exile, Exile The Second and Nidaime J Soul Brothers.
 Kuroki was represented by LDH.

 Personal life

-On December 2021, Kuroki revealed that he had married businesswoman Reika Miyazaki.
-Miyazaki is a single-mother and is known to already have had three children from a previous relationship.
+In December 2021, Kuroki revealed that he had married businesswoman Reika Miyazaki.
+Reika is a single-mother of three children from a previous relationship.

 At the end of October 2022, he announced through his agency that he will be retiring from the entertainment industry.